MiniZinc/libminizinc/es/modelling2.rst

   (min (r in Resources where consumption[p,r] > 0)
                                    (capacity[r] div consumption[p,r])

-determines the maximum amount of :mzn:`p` that can be produced taking into account the amount of each resource :mzn:`r` and how much of :mzn:`r` is required to produce the product.
-Notice the use of the filter :mzn:`where consumption[p,r] > 0` to ensure that only resources required to make the product are considered so as to avoid a division by zero error.
-Thus, the complete expression

 Determina la cantidad máxima de :mzn:`p` que se puede producir teniendo en cuenta la cantidad de cada recurso :mzn:`r` y la cantidad de :mzn:`r` que se requiere para producir el producto.
 Tenga en cuenta el uso del filtro :mzn:`where consumption[p,r] > 0` para garantizar que solo los recursos necesarios para fabricar el producto se consideran a fin de evitar una división por error cero.